NRSG 100. Introduction to Nursing. 1 Credit.

 NRSG 106.
 Nursing Syntax and Calculation.
 3 Credits.

 Course designed to be presented via computer assisted instruction and modular teaching methods.
 The content to be mastered will assist the pre-nursing student to gain the background skills needed to interpret medical terminology.
 The course will also provide the content necessary for the student to apply mathematical concepts to nursing medication administration.

 NRSG 130.
 Fundamentals of Nursing.
 7 Credits.

-This theory and lab course introduces nursing principles and clinical skills that are essential when providing safe, quality patient centered care across health care settings. the use of evidence-based pratice and nursing judgment are presented. the course provides for the application of basic nursing skills in the lab setting.
+This theory and lab course introduces nursing principles and clinical skills that are essential when providing safe, quality patient centered care across health care settings.
+The use of evidence-based practice and nursing judgment are presented.
+The course provides for the application of basic nursing skills in the lab setting.
 Prerequisite: Admission to Nursing Program.
-Course Fee: $35.00 Formerly NURS 119.

 NRSG 131.
 Fundamentals of Nursing Lab.
 0 Credits.

 This course is an introduction to safe, clinical drug therapy and administration.
 Content areas include groups of therapeutic drugs, prototypes of drug groups, commonly prescribed drugs, drug interactions and use of nursing judgement in prescribed drug therapy regimens.
 Students examine drug therapy using evidence based practice and clinical decision making.
 Prerequisite: Admission to Nursing Program.